rapidsai/rmm/README.md

 A `device_memory_resource` should only be used when the active CUDA device is the same device that was active when the `device_memory_resource` was created.
 Otherwise behavior is undefined.

+If a `device_memory_resource` is used with a stream associated with a different CUDA device than the device for which the memory resource was created, behavior is undefined.

 Creating a `device_memory_resource` for each device requires care to set the current device before creating each resource, and to maintain the lifetime of the resources as long as they are set as